 - Provide power for remodeling or addition needs

 At Gold Medal Service, we can upgrade your electrical panel and give you the power your home requires.
 Our expert technicians have the experience to upgrade your panel, ensuring the work is done to code and done safely.
 We are based out of East Brunswick, but serve all of New Jersey.

-Circuit Breaker Repair & Installation
+Circuit Breaker Repair & Installation in New Jersey

 Circuit breakers are your home’s defense against electrical overloads and short circuits.
 With over 24 years of industry experience, we are highly skilled to inspect and replace your circuit breakers as needed.
 If your breakers are tripping constantly in your home, we can determine the problem, recommend the best solution, and then fix it right away.